-Effective Tuesday, April 21st, the Recycling Center will open with temporarily modified hours.
-The modified hours will be Tuesday through Friday, 8 am until 1 pm.
+Effective Tuesday, June 15th, the Recycling Center will start Summer hours.
+The modified hours will be Tuesday through Friday, 8 am until 2 pm.
 Saturday will be normal hours, 8 am until Noon.
+This will be effective through September 30, 2020.
 We ask all customers to remain in their vehicles.
 If instructions need to be relayed to the employees, please crack your window to relay that information.

 2020 Shred Event